ProcedureKit/ProcedureKit/README.md

 Use an observer or `GroupOperation` to access the results via the map operation’s `results` property.

 - [x] `AddressBookDisplayPersonViewController` is an operation which will display a person (provided their record id), from a controller in your app.
 This operation will perform the necessary address book tasks.
 It can present the controller using 3 different styles, either `.Present` (i.e. modal), `.Show` (i.e. old style push) or `.ShowDetail`.
-Here’s an example, taken from a production app:
+Here’s an example:

 ```swift
     func displayPersonWithAddressBookRecordID(recordID: ABRecordID) {